Research ethical review

 The application form as well as templates for the supplementary documents can be found on the UTREC webpage.
 Additionally, if your research involves child participants, you must consult with the UTREC child panel representative, Dr Barbara Dritschel (email@example.com), prior to submitting your ethics application.

-All IR ethics applications should be uploaded to MMS as a single PDF document.
-Please contact the IR ethics email account (email@example.com) to be granted access to our MMS tool.
+All IR ethics applications should be uploaded to MMS to the Application Submissions tool as a single PDF document.
+Please only upload your application to the Application Submissions 2 tool if you are submitting a second application with the same academic year or an amendment to an application approved in the current academic year.
+Please contact the IR ethics email account (firstname.lastname@example.org) to be granted access to our MMS tool.
 As it might take a couple of days to process, please send your request well in advance of your submission deadline.

 The members of the School Ethics Committee (SEC) are available for consultation and applications can be looked over before official submission.